 What happened with Kurenai is Brains Base took a rather different interpretation of the source material when they made the TV series.
 Later they came back and made a short spin-off OVA more in the spirit of the original material.
 Popular opinion sides with the TV series being better, but they’re both worth watching so long as you remember they have very different feels to them.

-While you can watch Last Exile Fam without having seen the original (different characters, different setting, only loosely connected to the original), you’re better off watching the original first.
-For one, it’s a better series, and there’s a recap episode during Fam that will spoil all the events of the original in the sequel.
+While you can watch Last Exile Fam without having seen the original (different characters, different setting, only loosely connected to the original), you’re better off watching the original first because the two do tie into each other.

 Legend of the Galactic Heroes

-The movie My Conquest is the Sea of Stars is generally considered the best starting place, just before jumping into the 110 OVA that make up the main series.
-Overture to a New War is a retelling of the first episodes you can either watch right after ~5 OVA or just leave until you feel like revisiting the franchise.
-Once you’ve finished the series, watch the two remaining movies (Golden Wings and A Hundred Billion Stars; A Hundred Billion Lights) and the prequel by the name of Spiral Labyrinth.
+The movie My Conquest is the Sea of Stars is generally considered the best starting place, just before jumping into the 110-episode OVA that make up the main series.
+Overture to a New War is a retelling of the first two episodes of the series (including substantially expanded backstory) that you can watch whenever.
+Once you’ve finished the series, you can watch the prequel material, although most of it is of lower quality and often comes off as unnecessary: the Golden Wings movie; the A Hundred Billion Stars, A Hundred Billion Lights OVA; and the Spiral Labyrinth OVA.